In an effort to keep DHS.gov current, the archive contains outdated information that may not reflect current policy or programs.

 Claire M. Grady became the Under Secretary for Management (USM) on August 8, 2017.
-In this role, she is the third-in-command of the Department and oversees a budget of $60 billion and a workforce of 240,000 dedicated homeland security professionals.
+In this role, she was the third-in-command of the Department and oversaw a budget of $60 billion and a workforce of 240,000 dedicated homeland security professionals.

-As USM, Ms. Grady is responsible for the Department’s management and administration, with a focus on integrating and unifying the third largest department in the Federal Government.
-She oversees all aspects of the Department’s management programs in support of homeland security operations, including financial management, human capital, information technology, procurement, security, and asset management.
+As USM, Ms. Grady was responsible for the Department’s management and administration, with a focus on integrating and unifying the third largest department in the Federal Government.
+She oversaw all aspects of the Department’s management programs in support of homeland security operations, including financial management, human capital, information technology, procurement, security, and asset management.

 Ms. Grady has also served as the Senior Official Performing the Duties of the Deputy Secretary.
 She has more than 20 years of experience in acquisition, previously serving as the Director of Defense Procurement and Acquisition Policy for the Department of Defense (DOD).
 Prior to joining DOD, she served in several positions within DHS.